MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 The reviewer supplies language and cultural expertise, and the product partner provides product knowledge and familiarity.
 The product partner will know the extent and workflow of an application and can quickly operate the UI to reach all areas of the product.

-* If a working application can't be provided to the reviewer, or some areas of the application are difficult to reach, the reviewer can work from screen shots.
+* If a working application can't be provided to the reviewer or some areas of the application are difficult to reach, the reviewer can work from screenshots.
-Screen shots are often an artifact available from a product's testing process or automation.
+Screenshots are often an artifact available from a product's testing process or automation.

 ## Problems found by in-context review